Do I need to wear a face mask to visit a care home?

 face masks care homes

 During the pandemic, face masks became the norm.
-Even after restrictions were lifted in most public places, care homes continued to be cautious and ask visitors to wear face masks.
+Even after restrictions lifted in most public places, care homes continued to be cautious and ask visitors to wear face masks.

 In the wake of the pandemic, care homes remain vigilant in their practices to help maintain the safety and wellbeing of residents, staff and visitors.